ewcloud/ewc-flavours/playbooks/ipa-client-enroll-flavour/README.md

 The template is designed to:

-* Provision a small virtual machine via Terraform (if its `.tfstate` file cannot be found a user-specified location), with the following specifications:
+* Provision a virtual machine via Terraform (if its `.tfstate` file cannot be found a user-defined location), either with RockyLinux or Ubuntu, and with your desired flavor (a.k.a VM plan)
-  * Operative System: Ubuntu 22.04
-  * vCPUs: 2
-  * RAM: 2 GB
-  * Disk: 30 GB
 * Configure the existing or newly provisioned RockyLinux or Ubuntu virtual machine to connect to an IPA server running on the same subnet, such that it: